Igalia/phpreport/docs/user/settings-management.rst

 Task report block settings
 ==========================

+Task reporting can be blocked depending on the selected date.
+There are two ways to configure how far in the past users are allowed to enter new tasks or to edit existing ones.
+They work independently, and the most restrictive of them will always apply.

+There are four settings to configure this feature:

+Day block enabled:
-The ability for users to report their work can be blocked depending on the date.
-If this feature is enabled, a number of days can be fixed so the task reports for dates older than those days cannot be modified.
-It means that those tasks cannot be modified or deleted, nor new tasks can be saved.
+  If checked, task reports for dates older than a certain number of days cannot be modified.

-An example: having this feature enabled and a deadline of seven days set, we will not be able to modify tasks reports older than one week.
-If it were Monday, we wouldn't be able to add new tasks or modify those already saved on the previous Monday or before it.

-There are two settings to configure this feature:

-Block enabled:
-  If checked, the feature is enabled.
-If unchecked, it is disabled and users would be able to modify tasks on any date in the past.
+  You will have to set the following value for this setting to work.

 Number of days:
   The number of days in the past to activate the block.
 The minimum value is 1, which would block the day before the current date.
 Setting it to 0 or leaving it empty would disable the feature.

+  For example, setting this value to seven will prevent users from entering tasks older than a week.

+Date block enabled:
+  If checked, dates before the selected date are locked.
+  You will have to set the following value for this setting to work.

+Date:
+  If date block is enabled, tasks on this date or older than that cannot be edited.

+  For example, setting this value to 31/12/2017 will prevent users from modifying tasks in 2017 or earlier.